 If you hear the term wood veneer and instantly think of cheap, thin, flat-pack furniture, it’s time you thought again!
-Wood veneers are an excellent material choice for many furniture pieces, due to their clean look and the variety of colours and styles available.
-In this post, we’ll talk you through the different types of wood veneer, what one to go for to create a certain look, and how to care for this material in your home.
+Wood veneers are an excellent material choice for many furniture pieces due to their clean look and the variety of colours and styles available.
+In this post, we’ll talk you through the different types of wood veneer, which to go for to create a certain look, and how to care for this material in your home.

 So, What is a Wood Veneer?

 A wood veneer is typically made up of a thin layer of natural hardwood, that is then bonded to a stable composite base material.
 The purpose of a veneer is that it’s more affordable than solid timber as less actual wood is used, but also, the base material gives the whole thing overall stability.
 Natural, solid wood is very susceptible to moisture, meaning it can result in warping if left.
 Veneers ensure that furniture not only looks great but is also long-lasting.

 If you’re stuck between choosing real wood furniture and furniture with a wood veneer finish, there are more factors to consider than just the price.
 Here we’ve broken down some pros and cons of each material.
 It’s important to consider which factors would benefit you most when shopping for your new furniture.